Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: Abstract

 \section{Abstract}

-Autonomous driving systems remain critically vulnerable to the long-tail of rare, out-of-distribution scenarios with semantic anomalies.
-While Vision Language Models (VLMs) offer promising reasoning capabilities, naive prompting approaches yield unreliable performance and depend on expensive proprietary models, limiting practical deployment.
-We introduce SAVANT (Semantic Analysis with Vision-Augmented Anomaly deTection), a structured reasoning framework that achieves high accuracy and recall in detecting anomalous driving scenarios from input images through layered scene analysis and a two-phase pipeline: structured scene description extraction followed by multi-modal evaluation.
-Our approach transforms VLM reasoning from ad-hoc prompting to systematic analysis across four semantic layers: Street, Infrastructure, Movable Objects, and Environment.
-SAVANT achieves 89.6\% recall and 88.0\% accuracy on real-world driving scenarios, significantly outperforming unstructured baselines.
-More importantly, we demonstrate that our structured framework enables a fine-tuned 7B parameter open-source model (Qwen2.5VL) to achieve 90.8\% recall and 93.8\% accuracy—surpassing all models evaluated while enabling local deployment at near-zero cost.
-By automatically labeling over 9,640 real-world images with high accuracy, SAVANT addresses the critical data scarcity problem in anomaly detection and provides a practical path toward reliable, accessible semantic monitoring for autonomous systems.
+Autonomous driving systems remain critically vulnerable to the long-tail of rare, out-of-distribution semantic anomalies.
+While VLMs have emerged as promising tools for perception, their application in anomaly detection remains largely restricted to prompting proprietary models - limiting reliability, reproducibility, and deployment feasibility.
+To address this gap, we introduce SAVANT (Semantic Anomaly Verification/Analysis Toolkit), a novel model-agnostic reasoning framework that reformulates anomaly detection as a layered semantic consistency verification.
+By applying SAVANT's two-phase pipeline -- structured scene description extraction and multi-modal evaluation -- existing VLMs improve their scores in detecting anomalous driving scenarios from input images.
+Our approach replaces ad hoc prompting with semantic-aware reasoning, transforming VLM-based detection into a principled decomposition across four semantic domains.
+We show that across a balanced set of real-world driving scenarios, applying SAVANT improves VLM's absolute recall by approximately 18.5\% compared to prompting baselines.
+Moreover, this gain enables reliable large-scale annotation: leveraging the best proprietary model within our framework, we automatically labeled around 10,000 real-world images with high confidence.
+We use the resulting high-quality dataset to fine-tune a 7B open-source model (Qwen2.5-VL) to perform single-shot anomaly detection, achieving 90.8\% recall and 93.8\% accuracy--surpassing all models evaluated while enabling local deployment at near-zero cost.
+By coupling structured semantic reasoning with scalable data curation, we provide a practical solution to data scarcity in semantic anomaly detection for autonomous systems.
+Supplementary material: \texttt{https://TUM-AVS.github.io/SAVANT/}.